moinamazon123/ParkingSystem/README.md

 Project Set up:
 1: Clone the project and import in NetBeans 8.2.
-2: Before that try tio import database dump file attached here.Create database as Parking and dump data into it.If you need other names then change the details like database credentials inside ParkingConstants.java.
+2: Before that try tio import database dump file present inside web/dump folder .Create database as Parking and dump data into it.If you need other names then change the details like database credentials inside ParkingConstants.java.
 3: After data dumped succesfully.Build and deploy the project.
 4: You need to add Tomcat server as server runtime in Netbean IDE before deploying.